Sakina-786-vi/Sakina-786-vi/README.md

 ## 👋 About Me

-AI/ML Engineer in training, building **Generative AI, NLP, and Computer Vision** systems end-to-end — from retrieval-augmented generation pipelines to fine-tuned voice and detection models.
+AI/ML Engineer in training, building **Generative AI, and Computer Vision** systems end-to-end — from retrieval-augmented generation pipelines to fine-tuned voice and detection models.
 Comfortable across the full ML lifecycle: data processing, training/fine-tuning, evaluation, and deployment-oriented backend integration.
 Also work across the stack into **embedded IoT**, taking sensor-driven prototypes from circuit to cloud.

 ```python
 class Sakina: